Angela24260/Chapter-1/README.md

 # Chapter 1
+In this chapter, I was introduced to Flutter, its benefits as a cross-platform development framework, and the Dart programming language.
+I set up my development environment by installing Flutter SDK and configuring Android Studio and VS Code.
+This foundational step gave me the tools and knowledge to begin my journey in Flutter app development.

 The chapter 1 of the Flutter development course provided a comprehensive introduction to Flutter, covering its benefits, installation and setup.
 I learned about Flutter's advantages, including cross-platform compatibility, fast development and seamless integration with existing apps.
 The chapter guided me through installing the Flutter SDK, configuring the development environment using VS Code or Android Studio,